 The Journal of Geek Studies is not a formal scientific publication, so the manuscripts may be written in the manner preferred by each author.
 Nevertheless, a few format guidelines are presented below.

 - Text: Font: Times New Roman or Calibri; size 12 (except title).
 Line spacing: 1.5; no extra spacing before or after paragraphs.

 - Author(s): First and last names should be spelled in full; middle names should be abbreviated.
 Author affiliation and address should be indicated by numbers.
 Please provide an email address for at least one of the authors.

 - Headings: Should be in all caps, bold, centered.
 A second level of subsidiary headings can be used; these should be justified, bold.
 Do not number headings.

-- Main text: The organization of the main text is up to each author, but the texts normally consists of an introduction, the main body and the conclusions.
+- Main text: The organization of the main text is up to each author, but the texts normally consist of an introduction, the main body, and the conclusions.
 Avoid the use of footnotes; try using text boxes instead.
 Please include in the end of the text: acknowledgements (if any), references cited (mandatory), suggestions for further reading (if any), figure captions (if any) and table captions (if any), “about the author(s)” (one or two sentences describing the author(s) education and interests).

 - Scientific basis: General “rules” of science should be followed, for instance: using the International System of Units (metric system); using scientific names of species instead of common names; italicizing the names of species; using international geological units instead of local ones; etc.